greg-raven/Uncommon-Sense/_posts/2012-03-15-the-more-artificial-taboos-and-restrictions-there.md

 ---
-title: 'More laws equal more poverty and crime'
+title: "More laws equal more poverty and crime"
 layout: post
 categories:
 - laws